 Simply put, the 50s are the decade when the most visible changes related to aging occur in the skin.
 (No fun!)

-Here are my expert tips for getting your skin to look more radiant, firm and smoother in your 50s.
+Expert tips for getting your skin to look more radiant, firm and smoother in your 50s

 There are very specific emollient ingredients in certain moisturizers that can help repair the moisture barrier.
 Look for moisturizers or treatment oils containing like rose hip seed oil, borage oil, jojoba oil and sweet almond oil.
 Ingredients like shea butter, ceramides, squalane, and phospholipids will also soothe the skin and help repair a damaged moisture barrier.
 (See the full list of best moisture repairing ingredients here.)
 I recommend Pro Remedy Oil to dramatically repair dryness.